Syntax Document

 }

-// Interface supports generic declaration
+// generic parameter declaration

 type measurable<T> = interface{